kjepo/M-Forth/README.md

 - Jones Forth relies on the brk(2) system call to figure out where the data segment starts and to request some initial space.
-In recent Mac OS X, brk has been discontinued so I use allocate space for the data segment with a constant <tt>INITIAL_DATA_SEGMENT_SIZE</tt>
+In recent Mac OS X, brk has been discontinued so I allocate space for the data segment with a constant <tt>INITIAL_DATA_SEGMENT_SIZE</tt>
 in the BSS segment.
 This does not seem to affect the size of the binary for M-FORTH.